aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 See Canvas.aspx.cs tab below.
-Based on the form parameter passed, the file to be uploaded is saved on the server, ImageConverter method, converts the uploaded file to images and "CheckFields" method is called which uses Aspose.PDF.InteractiveFeatures.Forms class to check for all the form fields and collect the information regarding the fields i.e. FieldType, Location etc..
-After getting the details of all the form fields, we get the information whether a form field is required form fields using Aspose.PDF.Facades.IsRequiredField method and return the field's collection back to ImageConverter method.
+Based on the form parameter passed, the file to be uploaded is saved on the server, ImageConverter method, converts the uploaded file to images and "CheckFields" method is called which uses Aspose.Pdf.InteractiveFeatures.Forms class to check for all the form fields and collect the information regarding the fields i.e. FieldType, Location etc..
+After getting the details of all the form fields, we get the information whether a form field is required form fields using Aspose.Pdf.Facades.IsRequiredField method and return the field's collection back to ImageConverter method.
 ImageConverter method returns the control back to "fileSelected" method in Editor.js

 **Loading form fields on canvas**